lxxxl123/mjt-maven/note/FW.md

   - (v): to cook with much oil
   - (n.) fries: long thin pieces of fried potato

+## foot
+- food
+- foot:
+  - (n.) a part of the body that is used to walk
+- footage
+  - (n.) a piece of film showing an event

 ## forge

 - forge: